ElectricMolasses/battleship/README.md

 ## Known Bugs

 - Currently a bug where the player can remove event listeners from the opponents grid before the game starts.
+Bug is likely also present during the opponents turn.

 ## Roadmap